OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 We may combine the Data described above with demographic, location and other interest-based segment Data from third parties to provide the Enterprise Services.

 When we partner with a business, PII is not shared with them.
 We will only share Data in aggregate or in some cases, pseudonymized form.
-When we share Data in a pseudonymized form, a unique identifier is shared so that our partner can measure conversion as to whether an individual has seen its ad, visited its website, or visited their brick and mortar location.
+When we share Data in a pseudonymized form, a unique identifier, such as an Advertising ID, is shared so that our partner can measure conversion as to whether an individual has seen its ad, visited its website, or visited their brick and mortar location.

+Other

 We may collect Data about individuals acting in their professional capacity as a representative of a third party developer, vendor, partner or enterprise customer.
 We may collect their names, job titles, phone numbers, email addresses and/or billing addresses (of their organization), so that we can contact and interact with these organizations in relation to the contracting process, billing, and/or promotions.
 We do not combine Data from these individuals with any Data about users of our Consumer Services.

 In the case of developers who use our API or SDK, we also collect Data that developers provide on their developer account profiles, as well as certain Data that we process when a developer uses his or her account (such as time of use and device information).

-We may share Data we collect about these individuals with service providers, vendors and contractors to provide or perform services on our behalf, such as providers that help us manage customer relationships, sales, and marketing for Foursquare.
+We may share Data we collect about these individuals with service providers, vendors and contractors to provide or perform services on our behalf, such as providers that help us manage customer relationships, sales, and marketing for Foursquare or may, in some cases, share Data about these individuals with our Enterprise Customers.
 Our service providers, vendors and contractors will be subject to binding contractual obligations to: (i) only process this Data in accordance with our prior written instructions, and not use the Data for their own purposes. (ii) use measures to protect the confidentiality and security of the Data. (iii) comply with additional requirements under applicable law.
 We may also share this Data when we believe in good faith that such release is necessary to comply with law or a legal process, including laws outside the individual’s country of residence. to protect our rights, property, or safety of Foursquare, our employees, the Consumer Services and others.
 We may also share this Data as part or in anticipation of a business sale, merger, consolidation, investment, change in control, transfer of substantial corporate assets, reorganization, liquidation, or similar business transaction or corporate event.

 Part IV – Individuals Described In All of Parts I, II and III.